 In the school building:

-Classrooms- we have one student per table, a minimum of 1.5 m apart and all our resources are online so students need to bring a laptop or tablet with them.
+Classrooms- we have fewer students than usual per classroom seated a minimum of 1m apart and all our resources are online so students need to bring a laptop or tablet with them.
 Hand sanitiser is available for students in every classroom and we ask them to use it when coming in and out.
 Stair banisters and door handles are sanitised every breaktime.
 At the end of class our teachers wipe down all the tables, backs of chairs and door handles before the next group arrives.

 In the host families: